-Of the 3,814 nurses who responded to the survey, 52% said their trusts are not giving them the right amount of training but 90% said training was vital for ensuring safety.
+Of the 3,814 nurses who responded to the survey, 52% said their trusts are not giving them the right amount of training while 90% said training was vital for ensuring safety.

-Moreover, 69% received less than ten days post-registration training in the last 12 months, with three days being the average within that group.
+Moreover, 69% had received less than 10 days’ post-registration training in the past 12 months, with three days being the average within that group.

-The survey also found that one-in-three nurses felt unsupported and access to training in some areas of the country was seen as so bad that one-in-ten said they were ready to quit over the issue.
+The survey also found that one in three nurses felt unsupported and access to training in some areas of the country is seen as so poor that one in 10 said they were ready to quit over the issue.

-Nurses told NT their training requests were bring rejected on the grounds of insufficient funds and a lack of back-fill to cover their absence, with 63% saying their trust was not providing adequate cover for staff training.
+Nurses told NT their training requests were being rejected on the grounds of insufficient funds and a lack of cover, with 63% saying their trust was not providing adequate cover for staff training.

-‘It clearly important that post-registration education and continued professional development is properly protected’, said Mr Turner.
+‘It is clearly important that post-registration education and continued professional development is properly protected,’ said Mr Turner.

-NT has this week launched a major campaign, Time Out for Training, to help you get the training you deserve.
+NT has this week launched a major campaign, Time Out for Training, to help nurses get the training they deserve.